DNWMNCR/JavaForSmallTeams/badadvice/300_hungarian_notation.md

 Uncle Bob Martin puts it nicely:

-> "nowadays HN and other forms of type encoding are simply impediments.
+> "nowadays, HN and other forms of type encoding are simply impediments.
 They make it harder to change the name or type of a variable, function, member or class.
 They make it harder to read the code.
 And they create the possibility that the encoding system will mislead the reader"